 How Jay Leno fell in love with the Jensen C-V8

-On the list of vehicles that have visited Jay Leno’s Garage, there have been any number of British sports cars, and of course a healthy dose of American muscle machines.
-The latest car to appear on camera combines the two, and Jay describes it as “a Road Runner that went to Oxford.”
+On the list of vehicles that have visited Jay Leno’s garage, there have been any number of British sports cars, and of course a healthy dose of American muscle machines.
+The latest car to appear on camera combines the two: Jay describes it as “a Road Runner that went to Oxford.”
 But what does that mean, exactly?

 Fortunately, the engine won’t need much work, since it is a big, unlabored American V-8.
 The Chrysler 383 pumped out 330 horsepower when new and paired with a three-speed automatic transmission.
 Post-1965 cars did have the option of a manual four-speed transmission, but even with the slushbox, these Jensens could hit 60 mph in five seconds.
 That’s seriously quick for the ‘60s.

 Jay claims he has been looking for a C-V8 for quite some time, which makes sense since the 1963–66 production run totaled just 499 cars.
 Just 10 left-hand-drive examples were sold, explaining why Jay is seated on the right side of his new dark blue trans-Atlantic special.
 He was shopping for an Aston Martin, but upon finding the C-V8 Jay couldn’t resist—Bond heritage or not.

 For his money, Jay considers the C-V8 to be, in all likelihood, more reliable and faster than the Aston at a fraction of the price.